mweidner037/sparse-array-rled/README.md

 The serialized form, `SerializedSparseArray<T>`, uses run-length encoded deletions.
 Specifically, it is an array that alternates between:

-- arrays of present values (even indices), and
+- - arrays of present values, and
-- numbers (odd indices), representing that number of deleted values.
+- - numbers, representing that number of deleted values.

 For example: